How much is a ticket for running a red light? Quick Answer

 Final Thoughts

 Red light camera fines can be as little as $50 or as much as $1,000, depending on your state.
 While some states enforce these tickets aggressively, others treat them as minor infractions or don’t allow them at all.
-Either way, knowing are red light camera tickets enforceable and how much is a ticket for running a red light, helps you respond smartly and avoid bigger problems down the road.
+Either way, knowing whether red light camera tickets are enforceable and how much tickets are for running a red light can help you respond smartly and avoid bigger problems down the road.